 “Laws” means all laws, directives, rules and regulations.

-“Losses” means any and all losses, damages, liabilities, deficiencies, judgments, settlements, costs and/or expenses (including reasonable attorneys’ fees).
+“Losses” means any and all losses, damages, liabilities, deficiencies, judgments, settlements, costs and/or expenses (including reasonable attorneys’ fees and costs).

 “Order Form” means each order form executed by Customer and Spreedly that references this Enterprise Services Agreement, each of which is hereby incorporated into this Agreement by reference, as amended from time-to-time by the Parties.